juliafrankenberg/RNAseq/README.md

     qsub index.sh

+Output files are bam.bai files

 Transfer bam and bam.bai files to local computer and inspect in IGV

-Work on local computer from here:

 Feature counts